Demokratis-ch/demokratis-ml/demokratis_ml/pipelines/README.md

 3. [embed_documents.py](./embed_documents.py) creates and stores embeddings of document texts.
 4. [predict_document_types.py](./predict_document_types.py) runs batch inference for document type classification (our ML problem III).
    This depends on the outputs of pipelines 1-3.
 The outputs (predictions) are stored in a JSON file in object storage.
+5. [publish_data.py](./publish_data.py) uploads our datasets (outputs of pipelines 1-3) to Hugging Face so that all our data is transparently published.

 Note that all commands from this readme are to be executed from the root directory of the repository.